 - Purchase VoIP handset (wireless) phones

-Something to keep in mind before switching over to VoIP is that you’ll see the best voice quality with high internet connectivity.
-Most businesses already have high connectivity in place, since multiple employees are using the same broadband simultaneously on an everyday basis, but if you’re currently experiencing issues with your internet running “slower” at times, it would be smart to consider upgrading your bandwidth.
+Something to keep in mind with VoIP is that you’ll see the best voice quality with high internet connectivity.
+Most businesses already have this in place, since multiple employees are sharing Internet connection on an everyday basis.
+But if you’re currently experiencing issues with your internet running slower at times, it would be smart to consider upgrading your bandwidth.
 While VoIP phone systems don’t need a ton of bandwidth, you’ll still want to make sure your Wifi system is prepared for the switch to internet phones.
 Here are some recommendations by the FCC on the minimum bandwidth needs for specific activities:

-Usually, when a company is used to using traditional phone lines, they benefit from hiring someone to train employees on-site when configuring the new system.
 VoIP trainers can show your employees how to operate their new equipment, route business calls to their smart-devices, connect their headsets to their desktop or laptop, add new users when hiring and on-boarding, and how to utilize all the features your company is paying for.
 The add-on training price will vary across different VoIP providers.
-According to Robin Gareiss, Partner at Nemertes Research, some providers may include training if they’re hosting your service, but it can cost between $1,000 – $5,000 to train internal IT staff.
 This is something you can negotiate with providers when signing up.
 Some providers may offer this training for free.

-In terms of company size, the good news is that no matter how many employees your business needs to accommodate with VoIP, it can be done.
-One of the top perks of VoIP companies typically enjoy is its easy scalability – adding more lines when your business grows and hires is a piece of cake.
-Of course, the larger the company and amount of direct lines on the plan, the larger the monthly cost.
+In terms of company size, no matter how many employees your business needs to accommodate with VoIP, it can be done.
+One of the top perks of VoIP companies typically enjoy is its easy scalability.
+Adding more lines when your business grows and hires is a piece of cake.
+Of course, the more employees you want to add to the plan, the larger the monthly cost.
 However, as with many business services, you’ll be rewarded for buying in bulk - signing up a large number of lines usually means discounts and lower rates.

 Some plans will allow you to pay per usage rather than line – meaning, you pay for the time you spend on the phone monthly, regardless of how many users you have.
 This might make sense for businesses with fewer employees in industries that use the phone infrequently.
 Make sure you ask your provider about different options.

 As with traditional phone plans, your VoIP provider will offer different tier packages depending on your business’s needs and desired features.
 The highest tiers will have the largest selection of features – including call recording, video conferencing, voicemail transcription, integration with external mobile systems and CRM’s, and so on.
-Lower tier packages will typically give you all your telecom basics – calling, voicemail, mobile app connectivity, as well as customer support – but you’ll be limited in what you can use your system for.
+Lower-tier packages will typically give you all your telecom basics – calling, voicemail, mobile app connectivity, as well as customer support – but you’ll be limited in what you can use your system for.
 Of course, each provider has their own tiers and different features included in each, so make sure to analyze your different options before choosing a provider.
 To look through a fuller list of VoIP features, read here.
-So you can get an idea of what is “average” to spend, most frequently used business subscription plans range from around $20 – $50 monthly – per user.

 Overall, VoIP technology is rapidly improving and businesses across the U.S. and elsewhere are quickly adapting it.
 Studies across the board show you will save money from making the switch.
 For example, VoIP provider Kunnect recently came out with a study that demonstrated the cost savings for a mid-size company with all expenses (start-up and ongoing) considered, as well as productivity gains compared to their previous phone system.
 They found that the average amount saved per year was $5,000, even after start-up costs were factored in. in terms of productivity, they estimated almost $500 in gains per user, totaling almost $25,000 a year for ~50-person company.
 Add that onto your annual revenue and see what you’re missing out on!